UA-Libraries-Research-Data-Services/EDirectChemInfo/03_EDirect_PubChem_PubMed_Recipes.md

 ### PubChem

 **PubChem Compound --> PubMed Citations**\
-**Description: Search for CID 174076 in PubChem Compound and retrieve related PubMed citations via Entrez link pccompound_pubmed.**
+**Description: Search for a CID in the PubChem Compound Database and retrieve related PubMed citations**

-In the below script, we first search the PubChem Compound (pccompound) database for CID 174076 within the Compound ID field, [UID], using `esearch`.
-The `esearch` results are then piped to `elink` finding related PubMed citations (pccompound_pubmed).
-Finally, we retrieve the results with `efetch` and extract out some bibliographic reference information using `xtract`.
+In the below script, we use the `esearch` function to query the PubChem Compound database (`pccompound`) for CID 174076 within the Compound ID field, `[uid]`.
+The `esearch` results are then piped to `elink` finding related PubMed citations via the Entrez link `pccompound_pubmed`.
+Finally, we retrieve the results with `efetch` in xml format and extract out some bibliographic reference information using the `xtract` function.

 ```console